 Lawsuit brought by the League of Women Voters of Florida, Black Voters Matters Fund, Florida Alliance for Retired Americans and individual voters against all 67 Florida counties challenging voter suppression law Senate Bill 90.
 The case claims that S.B.
 90’s drop box restrictions, mail-in ballot repeat request requirement, volunteer assistance ban, deceptive registration warning and food and water ban violate the First and 14th Amendments.
 The Republican National Committee (RNC) and National Republican Senatorial Committee (NRSC) intervened in the case.
 Four cases challenging S.B.
 90 were consolidated for discovery and trial, with this case named as the “parent case.”
 A two-week trial began on Monday, Jan.
 31. After the trial, the judge struck down multiple provisions of S.B.
-90: the drop box restrictions, line-warming ban and warning requirements for third party voter registration organizations.
+90: the drop box restrictions, line-warming ban and warning and delivery requirements for third party voter registration organizations.
 Florida is also placed under preclearance for the next 10 years and must obtain approval from the court before passing any new laws related to drop boxes, line-warming and voter registration organization activities.

 The defendants appealed this decision to the 11th U.S. Circuit Court of Appeals, which paused the decision of the district court while the appeal is litigated.
 This means that the previously blocked provisions of S.B.
 90 are in effect and Florida is no longer under preclearance requirements pending further action by the 11th Circuit.
 Oral argument was held on Sept.
 15, 2022.